CenterForTheBuiltEnvironment/HHW_brick/docs/user-guide/index.md

 # User Guide

-Welcome to the HHWS Brick Application User Guide!
+Welcome to the HHW Brick Application User Guide!
 This comprehensive guide covers all features and functionalities of the package.

 ## Overview